Gifted & Talented (G&T)

 • Due to limited seats, not all eligible applicants will be made offers.

-• Eligible applicants may be placed on programs waitlists if seats are not available.
+• Eligible applicants may be placed on program’s waitlists if seats are not available.

-For Children Entering G&T Programs for 1st, 2nd, 3rd, or 4th Grade in Fall 2024
+For Children Entering G&T Programs for 1st, 2nd, 3rd, or 4th Grade in Fall 2026

 • Current students in district G&T programs can only apply to Citywide G&T programs, not other district programs.
+Current students in citywide G&T programs are not eligible to apply to any other programs and DO NOT have to reapply to remain at their current program for the upcoming school year.

 • For current Kindergarten, 1st, 2nd, and 3rd graders in charter, private or parochial schools